It’s time to get your freelance life together.

 Learning is a lifelong endeavor.
 This year, make it a priority to add to your skill set and learn on your own schedule.
 Platforms like Lynda, Khan Academy or Coursera offer free or affordable courses where you can learn anything from how to use Photoshop to improving your digital marketing game.
 The more you know, the more valuable you are to your clients.

 Your rent is going up and so should your rates.
 If you’ve been working with a client for longer than 8 months, you’ve proven your worth to them so it’s time to ask them to increase your rate.
-As they say, you don’t get what you don’t ask for.
+As the saying goes, “you don’t get what you don’t ask for”.

 Even though it may be convenient to roll out of bed to make your coffee and then crawl back in with your laptop to get some work done, your workspace should be the place where work, and only work, gets done.
 Make a commitment to set up your workspace in a cozy corner in your apartment or at a nearby cafe, where you can zone out the world and zone in on your work.
 You can also try a drop-in membership to a co-working space in your city, which is also a great way to meet other freelancers.
 If you’re a New Yorker, check out Raaly.